lvalentin/help/app/_console/en/website-status-page.md

 ## Details

-This part of the status page gives you the state of the monitred website from the different locations.
+This part of the status page gives you the state of the monitored website from the different locations.

 ![Check my Website console status page details](/assets/img/fullsize/en/console/website-status/details.png)